ghostlyman/onekey-shadowsocks-kcptun/README.md

 # onekey-shadowsocks-kcptun
-An easy way to implement shadowsocks service and kcptun service for your devices.
+An easy way to implement shadowsocks service and kcptun service for your VPS.
 ***********
 ###Operating environment:
 Server: Linux CentOS 7